Chapter Eight: Weaponry

 the same way a minifig does.
 However, Creations are not always able

-to participate fully in the back-and-forth attacks of formal Close
+to participate as fully in the back-and-forth attacks of formal Close

 Combat.
-There are specific conditions under which Creations may have
+There are specific conditions under which a Creation's Close Combat abilities are limited.

 - Mindless: Unlike independent Creatures, a Creation

-being piloted by an Operator lacks the necessary reflexes
+being controlled by an operator lacks the reflexes

-- Too Big: Larger combatants lack the reflexes
+- Too Large: Large combatants lack the dexterity

 to Counter against opponents much smaller than themselves.